Scope and Rates

 Yes.
 There is a reduced rate of 7 percent for certain goods and services, including:

 - the sale of food and other goods for human consumption.
-The standard VAT rate applies to sales of alcoholic beverages
+The standard VAT rate applies to sales of alcoholic beverages and raw milk

 - the sale of hot water, electricity and fuel oil used for the heating of houses and swimming pools